strongloop/strong-nginx-controller/README.md

 # StrongLoop Nginx Controller

-Provides reverse-proxy and load-balancning support for multiple strong-pm instances configured and run using StrongLoop Arc.
+Provides reverse-proxy and load-balancing support for multiple strong-pm instances configured and run using StrongLoop Arc.

 Please see the [official documentation](http://docs.strongloop.com/display/ARC).